Hormah: Identification

 Its location is unknown; some place it between Beer Sheba and Gaza, some between Beer Sheba and Arad, and some east of the Arabah Valley in the ruins of Sarta, on the western slopes below biblical Tophel (today's town of Tafileh).

+A. H. McNeille suggests that Hormah is a district rather than a town, because the passage in Numbers 21 refers to "them and their cities".

-For the Beersheva–Arad Valley location, several options have been suggested, from west to east: Tel Sera (fr), Tel Masos (fr), Tel Ira (fr), Tel Malhata (fr) (all with articles in French Wikipedia, some also in Hebrew).
+For the Beersheva-Arad Valley location, several options have been suggested, from west to east: Tel Sera (fr), Tel Masos, Tel Ira (fr), Tel Malhata (fr) (all with articles in French Wikipedia, some also in Hebrew).

 Anson Rainey offers a thorough discussion of the options and references to supporting studies on p.
 122 of his book, The Sacred Bridge.